2.27. Macros¶

 def abstract finish ( var st:StructurePtr; var group:ModuleGroup; args:AnnotationArgumentList; var errors : das_string ) : bool

-is invoked before the infer pass.
-It is the best time to modify structure, generated some code, etc.
+apply is invoked before the infer pass.
+It is the best time to modify the structure, generate some code, etc.

-Each of the 3 transformations are covered in appropriate abstract function:
+Each of the 3 transformations are covered in the appropriate abstract function:

 class AstVariantMacro